xeho91/.dotfiles/README.md

 So, in other words, this is a repository which contains my configurations for the programs in my core tool belt.

-:warning: Please be careful if you decide to play with my tools… :wink:

 ---

 ## Getting started